Covid 19 Delta outbreak: 201 new community cases today - NZ Herald

 There are 201 new Covid community cases today on a day the virus was confirmed to have been found in Taranaki.

-Of these 181 are in Auckland, 15 in Waikato, 4 are in Northland and 1 is in Taranaki, Director of Public Health Caroline McElnay said.
+Of these, 181 are in Auckland, 15 in Waikato, four are in Northland and one is in Taranaki, director of public health Caroline McElnay said.

-The five cases announced last night will be included in tomorrow's announcement, she said.
+The five cases announced last night would be included in tomorrow's announcement, she said.

 FIve new locations of interest related to the cases have been released, and health teams continue to work with them to identify more.

-There is also one new case in a returnee in a managed isolation facility.
+There is also one new case: a returnee in a managed isolation facility.

 McElnay urged anyone being cared for in the community with Covid to reach out for medical help anytime they need it.